 3.3.2.
 Associate Professor.
 Those appointed or promoted to the rank of Associate Professor have demonstrated significant achievement in teaching, research, and service, and established an expectation of continued success in these three core areas.
 An Associate Professor has demonstrated excellence in the instruction of courses within their department, as well as successful mentorship and guidance of graduate students.
 The Associate Professor has established an independent area of research with important contributions to his or her discipline.
-An Associate Professor will have begun to serve his or her department, the School, and the discipline. he rank of Associate Professor is usually attained by promotion from Assistant Professor and granted in conjunction with tenure after a positive evaluation of performance and promise.
+An Associate Professor will have begun to serve his or her department, the School, and the discipline.
+For tenure-track faculty, the rank of Associate Professor is usually attained by promotion from Assistant Professor and granted in conjunction with tenure after a positive evaluation of performance and promise.

 3.3.3.
 Assistant Professor.
 An Assistant Professor has an earned doctorate degree or equivalent in a relevant field of study with definite promise of growth and development in teaching, research, and service.
-Most new faculty members are initially appointed as an Assistant Professor and are considered for promotion to Associate Professor with tenure in the last year of the academic probationary period; see Paragraph 5.5.1.
+Most new tenure-track faculty members are initially appointed as an Assistant Professor and are considered for promotion to Associate Professor with tenure in the last year of the academic probationary period; see Paragraph 5.5.1.

 3.3.4.
 Instructor.
 Appointments at the rank of Instructor should normally only be made when the offered appointment is that of Assistant Professor but the appointee has not completed the requirement of an earned doctorate degree at the onset of the appointment.
 Normally appointments at the rank of Instructor will not exceed one year.

+3.4.
+Academic Titles.
+The academic titles granted by the School are outlined below.

+3.4.1.
+Academic Titles for Regular Faculty.
+Tenured and tenure-track faculty in the School receive the regular academic title associated with their academic rank, e.g. a tenured or tenure-track faculty member who specializes in mathematics and has the academic rank of Associate Professor has the academic title of “Associate Professor of Mathematics.”

+3.4.2.
+Academic Titles for Special Faculty.
+The academic titles for faculty members that are neither tenured nor tenure-track must include one of the qualifiers of Non-Tenure-Track, Research, Teaching, of Practice, Adjunct, Visiting or Emeritus.
+The academic rank of the faculty member is reflected in their academic title.
+For example, a visiting mathematician who is awarded the academic rank of Associate Professor in the School has the academic title of “Visiting Associate Professor of Mathematics.”

+3.4.3.
+Administrative Titles.
+Both regular and special faculty members may hold additional administrative titles, such as Department Head, Center Director, Director, Registrar, Senior Military Professor, Dean, Commandant, Vice Chancellor, Provost, and Chancellor.
+These administrative titles neither confer nor preclude academic rank or tenure.
+More details about such faculty are given in Section 11.